Fohdeesha/quanta-brocade/documentation/index.md

 # Flashing the LB6M to a Brocade TurboIron 24X

 ## Disclaimer & Caveats
 We are not responsible for any damaged devices or property resulting from this guide.
 This guide assumes you own a legitimate Brocade TurboIron and therefore have rights to the firmware & its use.
-Two things will also change due to hardware differences:
+The software itself requires no license or activation to fully function, but legally you need the rights to the firmware.
+Some things will also change due to hardware differences:

 * The SFP+ port activity/status LEDs stop doing anything.
 The copper ports and chassis LEDs continue to work as normal.
 The Quanta uses a CPLD to multiplex the LED signals, while the Brocade uses native CPU I/O. There's no way around this difference.

 * The Brocade only has one Out Of Band management port, so the code is only aware of the #1 OOB port.
 The #2 management port will no longer do anything.
-* Due to a software configuration difference, the out of band management port may link at slower speeds than it did under Fastpath (eg at 100mbit).
-In one case, we saw it stop linking altogether.
+* Due to a difference in PCB trace layout for the management port PHY, the management-only port may link at slower speeds than it did under Fastpath (eg at 100mbit).
+In a rare case, we saw it stop linking altogether until a software revert.
 For more information, please [click here](http://brokeaid.com/mgmt/).
-To reiterate, this only affects the management port for OOB telnet/ssh.
-It does not affect switched/routed traffic, and you can configure other switch ports to be used for isolated management via ACLs if you really need something other than in-band management.
-That said, 99% of peoples management port continues to work fine.
+This only affects the management port.
+All other ports, including copper ports function perfectly.
+In-band management functions perfectly, it is only the OOB port PHY affected.
 * If you don't like the Brocade OS, or have other issues, you can always flash back to 100% stock Fastpath using the Revert guide to the left, so none of this is permanent.

 If you're looking to purchase an LB6M, we recommend [UnixPlus](https://www.unixplus.com/products/quanta-lb6m-24-port-10gbe-sfp-4x-1gbe-l2-l3-switch) - their stock is all brand new and of known origin.